hroger1030/Database/README.md

 List<Employee> results = db.ExecuteQuerySp<Employee>("[dbo].[GetEmployeesByRole]", parameters);
 ```

-This second use case is rather interesting,as it lets us simply generate containers that match the output of a stored
+This second use case is rather interesting, as it lets us simply generate containers that match the output of a stored
 procedure and not worry about the details of how the object is loaded.
 This model also is able to correctly cast
 to properties that are enumerated values, giving us a method to used strongly typed enumerations in our objects.